Warm up with healthy and delicious pumpkin soup.

 Turmeric comes from the root of the Curcuma longa plant and has a tough brown skin and a deep orange flesh.
 It has long been used as a powerful anti-inflammatory in both the Chinese and Indian systems of medicine.
 Turmeric was traditionally called “Indian saffron” because of its deep yellow-orange color and has been used throughout history as a condiment, healing remedy, and textile dye.

-3. buy modafinil united pharmacies Curry powder is perfect for pumpkin soup.
+3. see Curry powder is perfect for pumpkin soup.
 Not too spicy, flavorful, and so delicious!
 The typical Curry powder spice blend includes turmeric, dried red chilies, coriander seeds, black pepper, cumin seeds, fenugreek seeds, curry leaves, mustard seeds, cinnamon, cardamom, cloves, nutmeg, peppercorns and bay leaves.
 Curry powder ingredients provide not only an array of vitamins and minerals but also a variety of health benefits.

 One of the easiest and healthiest ways for us to stay warm during the coldest times of the year is to eat more warming foods.
 There are some wonderful winter spices that will keep you warm, some of them is turmeric, cardamom, saffron, cumin, cinnamon, clove and black pepper.